Skip to main content

 Total Compensation: Beyond Base Salary

-Total compensation includes your base salary plus employer-provided benefits like 401(k) matching, health insurance contributions, transit subsidies, and other perks.
-For example, a $75,000 salary with $5,000 employer 401(k) match and $4,000 health insurance contribution equals $84,000 total compensation.
-This is your 'effective' salary and should be used when comparing job offers.
+Total compensation is base salary plus employer-provided benefits like 401(k) match, health insurance contributions, transit subsidies, and other perks.
+A $75,000 salary with a $5,000 employer 401(k) match and $4,000 health insurance contribution is $84,000 in total compensation.
+That's the number to use when comparing job offers.

 The formula for effective hourly rate with benefits is: